ContainerERP/ServicePeoplesoftAzure/README.md

 └─ Network/
    └─ Admin/
       ├─ tnsnames.ora
-      └─ sqlnet.ora
+      ├─ sqlnet.ora
 3) Peoplesoft DLLs needed - I copied all the files in this folder Tools (8.61)
    ![Peoplesoft DLL's](src/Clients/psft_portable/)
    └─ psft/
      └─ Bin/
        └─ Client/
-         ├─ win86 /
+          └─  win86
-           ─ All Files ( Maybe do not need all but for demo I used all)
+           ─ All Files in this folder ( Maybe do not need all but for demo I used all)

-5) Environment variables
+4) Environment variables

 Point SQL*Net at your network admin folder and ensure the client DLLs are on PATH.
 PowerShell (local or inside container entrypoint):